jason-bingham/DMSL/README.md

    7. Update path to photos and number of photos
    8. Add or remove "contain" class as needed (on portrait or oddly shaped images)

+## Pushing changes to Locaweb with FTP

+FTP password: DMSLarquitetos#02082208

 # Astro Starter Kit: Minimal

 ```sh